Juanduino/MTBeDRIVE/README.md

 ![ENCLOSURE](https://github.com/Juanduino/MTBeDRIVE/blob/main/img/Portenta_Breakout.jpg)

-Specifically the interface is designed with the Portenta H7 (Dual Core MCU) in mind, but other MCU´s could euqually connect with the powerstage.'
+Specifically the interface is designed with the Portenta H7 (Dual Core MCU) in mind, but other MCU´s could equally connect with the powerstage.'
 For the erly_design, at this stage, the Portenta H7 is the only available choice for development on STM32H747.
 Later when the MCU´s emerges in stock, we can combine the Portenta H7 and driver/step_down layer in a custom PCB design.

 *